-We were able to assess the accuracy of different epigenetic metaprofiles for predicting regulatory activity using our statistical models.
-While different acetylation modifications are associated with active regions of the genome, we were able to compare close to 30 histone marks for enhancer and promoter predictions.
-The H3K27ac matched filter remains the single most important feature for predicting active regulatory regions while H3K4me1 and H3K4me3 are known to distinguish promoters from enhancers.
+H3K27ac matched filter remains the single most important feature for predicting active regulatory regions while H3K4me1 and H3K4me3 are known to distinguish promoters from enhancers.
 However, our analysis characterizes the amount of redundancy in information within the metaprofile of different epigenetic features for predicting active regulatory regions and shows that ChIP-experiments of H2BK5ac, H4ac, and H2A variants could also produce independent information that can improve the accuracy of promoter and enhancer predictions.
-In addition to these 30-feature models, we also provide a simple to use sixparameter SVM model for combining H3K27ac, H3K9ac, H3K4me1, H3K4me2, H3K4me3, and DHS to predict active promoters and enhancers in a cell-type specific manner.
-We also showed that the metaprofiles and the combination of epigenetic marks associated with active regulatory regions are highly conserved in evolution making these models highly transferable.
+In addition to these 30-feature models, we also provide a simple to use six-parameter SVM model for combining H3K27ac, H3K9ac, H3K4me1, H3K4me2, H3K4me3, and DHS to predict active promoters and enhancers in a cell-type specific manner.
+We also showed that the metaprofiles and the combination of epidenetic marks associated with active regulatory regions are highly conserved in evolution, making these models highly transferable.
 These six histone marks have been measured for a number of different tissues and cell-types by the Roadmap Epigenomics Mapping Consortium [39], the ENCODE [53], and the modENCODE Consortium [58].
 The enhancers predicted using our machine learning models were experimentally validated in human cell lines.

 One aspect that is discussed less frequently is the effect of core promoter on enhancer and promoter prediction.
 MPRAs show that the regulatory activity of enhancers and promoters in a regulatory assay depends on the core promoter used during the experiment [51].
 As the transcription factors that bind to each regulatory region are thought to play a key role in core-promoter specificity [47, 51], we suspect that machine learning models that contain sequence or motif-based features may be biased towards certain transcription factor binding sites when trained with regulatory regions identified using a single-core promoter.
 To avoid such biases, it would be more appropriate to train models with sequence-based features when the validation experiments are performed with multiple core promoters.
 In the absence of validation data with multiple core promoters, it may be more suitable to train models using epigenetic features as such models contain no sequence-based information.
-In comparing the predictions from such models with experiments using a single core promoter, some of the strongest predictions may be mislabeled as negatives even though they contain some regulatory activity leading to a lower accuracy estimate as shown in Figure 2.
+In comparing the predictions from such models with experiments using a single core promoter, some of the strongest predictions may be mislabeled as negatives even though they contain some regulatory activity. leading to a lower accuracy estimate as shown in Figure 2.

-As the epigenetic profiles and statistical models learned in this study are transferable across different cell-lines and species, we are able to apply these models to predict active enhancers and promoters in different cell-types.
+As the epigenetic profiles and statistical models learned in this study are transferable across different cell-lines and species, we are able to apply these models to predict active enhancers and promoters in different sample types across organisms.
 We applied these models to predict enhancers and promoters in H1-hESC, a highly studied ENCODE cell-line.
 This allowed us to analyze the differences in the patterns of TF binding at proximal and distal regulatory regions.
 The TF binding and co-binding patterns at enhancers is much more heterogeneous than that at promoters.
-We think that this heterogeneity in TF binding patterns makes it much more difficult to predict enhancers due to the absence of obvious sequence patterns in distal regulatory regions.
-However, we were also able to create highly accurate machine learning models that are able to distinguish proximal promoter regions from distal enhancers based on the patterns of TF ChIP-seq peaks within these regulatory regions sets the stage for our method to study the evolution of tissue-specific enhancers and their genomic properties across different eukaryotic species.
+This heterogeneity in TF binding patterns makes it much more difficult to predict enhancers due to the absence of obvious sequence patterns in distal regulatory regions.
+However, we were also able to create highly accurate machine learning models that are able to distinguish proximal promoter regions from distal enhancers based on the patterns of TF ChIP-seq peaks within these regulatory regions.
+The conservation of the epigenetic underpinnings underlying active regulatory regions sets the stage for our method to study the evolution of tissue-specific enhancers and their genomic properties across different eukaryotic species.